UniSharp/laravel-audit-trail/README.md

        Audit::log($User, 'log in', 'the action is approved')
        ```

-  * $User is Eloquent Object here.
+    * $User is an Eloquent Object here.
     * The third, forth and fifth parameters are optional.
     * You could put your modified column and column id to subject and subject_id parameters.
   4. As time grows, logs would be outdated.
 You may clean them by using:

        ```